whot/uji/README.md

 ========

 Upgrading software packages usually requires multiple manual tests.
-Ideally you have a todo list to tick off the things you tested.
-Next time you upgrade that same package, the same todo list applies.
-Ideally you tick off all the todo list items every time but we both know you don't.
+Ideally you have a checklist to tick off the things you tested.
+Next time you upgrade that same package, the same checklist applies.
+Ideally you tick off all the checklist items every time but we both know you don't.
 Maybe hardware is missing, or the moon phase is wrong for tedious work, or, well, so many reasons.